Home Shark Introduction Shark Reference Guide Purchase Menu ☰

-SharkBase and SharkBase Network Edition are the latest products following in the tradition of all VP-Info database languages dating back to the release of dCOMP in 1983 as the first dBASE-compatible compiler on the market.
+SharkBase is a fast, modern version of the venerable dBase database language.
+The earliest SharkBase release was called VP-Info.
+SharkBase and SharkBase Network Edition (both included in this release) are the latest products following in the tradition of the dBase/Clipper/Fox/VP-Info family of database languages dating back to the release of dCOMP in 1983.
+VP-Info was the first of the languages to be released with a built-in compiler.
 The Shark-named editions were released starting in 1992.
 It appears to be common to refer to SharkBase as simply "Shark", and this documentation goes along with the popular usage.

-Shark/Info runs under any DOS beginning with version 2.1, but without exception, today’s users run VP-Info/SharkBase on Windows or Linux emulators because they can use modern fonts and screens.
+Shark/Info runs under any DOS beginning with version 3.1, but without exception, today’s users run VP-Info/SharkBase on Windows or Linux emulators because of speed and modern fonts.

 Any one of the following emulators will give useful service.
 Go to the respective websites for more information and support: